AldieNightStar/flower_golang/README.md

 (print profile.name)

 ; Set value to the dictionary
-; DO NOT use (set profile.name "Ihor") - it's not allowed (dict.set profile "name" "Ihor")
+; Also you can use (set profile.name "Ihor") as well (dict.set profile "name" "Ihor")

 ; Set value to the directory with '.'